TrashMob-eco/TrashMob/README.md

     1. Bootstrap theme?
   1. Get proper logo
     1. In process
-  1. Fix issue with MyDashboard not reloading after delete of event (set to home for now to force reload)
   1. Fix email issues (waiting for DNS Servers to update)
   1. Brand sign in pages